Spanish missionary who devoted life to poor killed in Haiti

 “The loss is immense.
 In killing her they didn’t kill just one person, they killed the hopes of many people,” Alexandre said.

-Sola invited Alexandre and four other priests to live at her two-story home for over a year after the previous church building and its rectory were toppled by the quake.
+She was widely known for her generosity.
+Sola hosted Alexandre and four other priests at her two-story home for over a year after the previous church building and its rectory were toppled by the quake.

-She helped raise tens of thousands of dollars to build a parish vocational school where Haitians could learn everything from catering to electrical wiring to music, Alexandre said.
+She helped raise tens of thousands of dollars to build a vocational school on the church compound where Haitians could learn everything from catering to electrical wiring to music, Alexandre said.

-One Haitian woman at Sola’s downtown home shouted in distress and anger when she heard about the killing.
+One Haitian woman outside Sola’s home shouted in distress and anger when she heard about the killing.

 “What a country this is!
-She did so very much for people here and this is what happens,” Suzie Mathieu said, covering her face with her hands.
+She did so very much for people here and this is what happens,” Suzie Mathieu said.

 Sola was a member of the Congregation of the Religious of Jesus and Mary, whose website describes it as a group of women from various countries who commit themselves to serving others.